Excess Contributions

 If you withdrew the excess amounts under the Home Buyers’ Plan (HBP) or Lifelong Learning Plan (LLP), you may still be required to pay the 1% tax on all of your excess contributions.

-In either case, if the supporting documents received do not show the exact months of the contributions or withdrawals, the CRA may assess the T1-OVP based on their records.
-This means that the contributions made in the first 60 days of the year would be included in the month of January and the contributions made during the remainder of the year would be included in March.
-As well, the CRA would include the withdrawals in the month of December.
+If the supporting documents received do not show the exact months of the contributions or withdrawals, the CRA may assess the T1-OVP return based on their records.
+This means that the CRA would include contributions from the first 60 days of the year in January and include the contributions from the rest of the year in March.
+As well, the CRA would include the withdrawal(s) in December.

-- your excess contributions on which the tax is based arose due to a reasonable error; and
+- your excess contributions on which the tax is based arose due to a reasonable error

 - you are taking, or have taken, reasonable steps to eliminate the excess contributions

-Fill out an RC2503, Request for Waiver or Cancellation of Part X.1 Tax – RRSP, PRPP and SPP Excess Contribution Tax.
-Include the following:
+To consider your request, we will need you to fill out Form RC2503, Request for Waiver or Cancellation of Part X.1 Tax – RRSP, PRPP and SPP Excess Contribution Tax.
+Your form should explain:

 - why you made excess contributions and why this is a reasonable error